geobax/correlated_activity_76/README.md

 * The dimensions of the retinal and tectal sheets: 'XR', 'YR', 'XT' & 'YT'.
 Note these sheets must be square.

-* 'PM_type'; the type of polarity marker, of which there are 4 style:
+* 'PM_type'; the type of polarity marker, of which there are 4 styles:
 	* 'none'.
 No polarity markers are implemented
 	* 'square'; this can be further modified by varying 'default_polarity_markers' between 'True' and 'False'
 		* 'True' defaults the polarity markers to the centre of the retinal and tectal sheets.
 This is polarity marker style 1